subhk/FeastKit.jl/docs/index.md

 ---

-## What is FEAST?
+## What is Feast?

-FEAST.jl is a Julia implementation of the **FEAST eigenvalue algorithm**, a powerful numerical method for finding eigenvalues and eigenvectors of large sparse matrices within specified intervals or regions.
-Unlike traditional methods that compute all eigenvalues, FEAST allows you to:
+Feast.jl is a Julia implementation of the **Feast eigenvalue algorithm**, a powerful numerical method for finding eigenvalues and eigenvectors of large sparse matrices within specified intervals or regions.
+Unlike traditional methods that compute all eigenvalues, Feast allows you to:

 - 🎯 **Target specific eigenvalues** in intervals `[Emin, Emax]` or complex regions
 - 🚀 **Handle very large problems** (millions of unknowns) efficiently